Ampittia subvittatus

-Ochus subvittatus, the tiger hopper, is the only species in the monotypic moth genus Ochus of the family Hesperiidae.
-The genus was erected by Lionel de Nicéville in 1894.
+Ampittia subvittatus, the tiger hopper, is a species in the genus Ampittia of the family Hesperiidae.
 The species was first described by Frederic Moore in 1878.
 It is found in the Khasi Hills and Naga Hills of India, Myanmar, Thailand, Laos, Vietnam and Yunnan.

 Wingspan

 The wingspan of the tiger hopper is 20-25 mm.

 Subspecies

-The subspecies of Ochus subvittatus found in India is:
+The subspecies of Ampittia subvittatus found in India is: